PostHog/posthog.com/contents/founders/how-come-we-ship-so-much.md

 ### 6. No meeting Tuesdays and Thursdays

 We want a culture where people can deep work.
 We push back on unnecessary meetings.
+If a meeting is booked for 45 minutes but frequently only takes 25, we'll rebook it so it's shorter by default – something we did recently with our engineering sprint meetings.```

 We have learned, often painfully, that some meetings are necessary, but we default to asynchronous communication and adapt where needed.